Hal Miller, Professor

 Office: 1074 KMBL

-Since joining the BYU faculty 41 years ago, I have pursued several lines of research with undergraduate- and graduate-student research assistants.
+Since joining the BYU faculty 43 years ago, I have pursued several lines of research with undergraduate- and graduate-student research assistants.
 Our current work involves the behavior measurement of the asymmetry of gains and losses.
 My most notable publication appeared in 2016--the SAGE Encyclopedia of Theory in Psychology.
 Along the way, I have been a dean and a member of several university, college, and department committees.
 Similarly, I have been a leader and member of many volunteer groups in the community and was, for four years, a member of the Provo City Council, where I developed the Provo Clean Air Toolkit.
-My commitment to education includes a continuing involvement in the design and leadership of private schools in Utah and China.
+My commitment to education includes the design and leadership of private schools in Utah and China.

 I am interested in behavioral optimality and, specifically, in the asymmetry of gains and losses.
-I use a concurrent-choice procedures with humans and nonhumans (pigeons and rats) to measure the motivational effects of gains (reinforcers) and losses (punishers).
+I use concurrent-choice procedures with humans and nonhumans (pigeons and rats) to measure the motivational effects of gains (reinforcers) and losses (punishers).
 This behavioral-economic research is related to self-control and addiction.